Insurance guide for condo association managers

 - A copy of the declaration of co-ownership

-- Information concerning the measures taken to minimize water damage.
+- A list of the measures taken to minimize water damage, prevent fires, etc.

 - The coverage amounts available for each type of damage

 - The deductibles applicable for each type of damage

 The amount of condominium insurance will then be determined.
 It must be enough to cover the cost of completely rebuilding the building in the event of a major loss.